dylanegan/travel/Australia/Victoria/Melbourne.md

 * Mr Wilkinson _my favourite_
 * ~~[Nihonshu](http://nihonshu.com.au)~~ _have not been since Fumi left :(_
 * ~~[Polly](http://pollybar.com.au)~~ _the most fun cocktail bar, but depends on who is left_

+## Cats

+* I once saw cats in melbourne.
+I like cats.